Lyrkan/K40-Control-Panel/README.md

 -   Move the laser head
 -   Trigger the CO2 laser

-I plan on adding an interface with Grbl motherboards through UART that should allow those things in the near future.
+I plan on adding an interface with FluidNC motherboards through UART that should allow those things in the near future.

 Also, don't expect an ultra smooth experience, the ESP32 being a bit underpowered for a screen of that size the user interface can be a bit laggy sometimes (eg. during screen transitions or scrolling).
 It should still be fully usable though.